JOP - Java Optimized Processor

 sim_jbc.vhd Bytecode memory (cache) - -

-sim_memory.vhd Main memory (Java application) mem_main.dat jop2dat
+sim_memory.vhd Main memory mem_main.dat jop2dat

 sim_pll.vhd A dummy entity for the PLL - -